Merle Woo: Career

 After completing her degree in 1969 Woo began working at San Francisco State University with their Equal Opportunity Program, where she taught Lesbian Literature, among other classes.
-She was later given a job offer by the University of California, Berkeley, where she began teaching in 1978 until she was fired in 1982 due to openly criticizing the way the Ethnic Studies Department was run and stating that they were a result of right wing activities.
-She fought against the dismissal and was briefly reinstated in 1984, upon which point she formed the Merle Woo Defense Committee to ensure that all issues would be heard.
+Working with students of color, she also tried to make English learning more relevant and added non-English literature into her work.
+In 1978 she started working as a full-time lecturer at the University of California, Berkeley in ethnic/Asian American Studies.
+She was fired in 1982 due to her sexuality, race, politics, support of student protests, and openly criticizing the way the Ethnic Studies Department was run and its increasing conservatism.
+She fought against the dismissal and was briefly reinstated in 1984 after she and her partner, Karen Brodine, formed the Merle Woo Defense Committee to ensure that all issues would be heard.

 In 1986 Berkeley declined to renew Woo's teaching contract, a move she believed to be discrimination and retaliation.
 Woo once again successfully fought against the dismissal, winning a union arbitration against the university in 1989.
-She went on to teach at San Francisco State University and San Jose State University.
+In 1991 Woo accepted settlement from the university in lieu of reinstatement after her breast cancer diagnosis.
+She went on to teach at California State University Hayward, San Francisco State University, and San Jose State University.

+In the late 1970s, Woo formed political art performance group Unbound Feet with Nellie Wong, Kitty Tsui, Genny Lim, Canyon Sam, and Nancy Hom.
+Their performances focused on sexism and racism, and sought to challenge stereotypes of Chinese women.
+The group dispersed in 1981 due to disputes within the group regarding Berkeley's treatment of Woo and Woo's response.

-In 1977 Woo performed in Lonny Kaneko's play Lady is Dying.
-She also participated in a performance group named Unbound Feet with Nellie Wong and Kitty Tsui, which dispersed in 1981.
+In 1977, Woo performed in Lonny Kaneko's play Lady is Dying.
 Woo has also published a play, Home Movies: A Dramatic Monologue, which has been described as an "outcry against both sexism and racism".

+Woo's essay "Letter to Ma" was published in the 1981 anthology This Bridge Called My Back: Writings by Radical Women of Color.
+In this work she tries to explain her life choices and sexuality to her mother, attempting to highlight their shared experiences by comparing their lives.
+She also reflects on her experiences as an Asian American and finding strength in that identity.

+Merle Woo's papers are collected in the archives of the Schlesinger Library on the History of Women in America, Harvard Radcliffe Institute.